magwenelab/WeavePop_Cneoformans/README.md

 ## Overview

-Working directory: `/analysis/czirion/Crypto_Diversity_Pipeline/`
+### Working directory:
+  * `/analysis/czirion/Crypto_Diversity_Pipeline/` (everything is relative to this path)

-Starting files:
+### Starting files:
   * `Desjardins_Supplemental_Table_S1.csv` name and 1st line modified from from [original table](https://genome.cshlp.org/content/suppl/2017/06/05/gr.218727.116.DC1/Supplemental_Table_S1.xlsx)
   * `lineage_references.csv`
   * `VNI.fasta`, `VNII.fasta`, `VNBI.fasta` and `VNBII.fasta` in `references/` (accessions mentioned above)
   * `references/`[FungiDB-65_CneoformansH99_Genome.fasta](https://fungidb.org/common/downloads/release-65/CneoformansH99/fasta/data/FungiDB-65_CneoformansH99_Genome.fasta) :exclamation: NOTE: Currently using verion of release 53
   * `references/`[FungiDB-65_CneoformansH99.gff](https://fungidb.org/common/downloads/release-65/CneoformansH99/gff/data/FungiDB-65_CneoformansH99.gff) :exclamation: NOTE: Currently using verion of release 53

+### Structure of repository:
+  * The working directory has the scripts and Snakefiles to run and the resulting files of the `get-` scripts that are used by the Snakefiles.
+  * `scripts/` has the scripts used by the Snakefiles, not by the user directly.
+  * The `genomes-annotations/` has one directory per sample, all the resulting files of the analyses performed per sample are there with a generic name.
+  * `results/` has the resulting files of the analyses that consider all the samples.
+Except for `proteins/` and `cds/`, which are in the working directory.

-Scripts to be run in this order:
+### Scripts to be run in this order:

 1. `get-sra.xsh` -- given an NCBI BioProject ID, identifies all the BioSamples associated with that project and downloads each into a folder called `Samples/${SRSID}` where `SRSID` are SRA SRS numbers
     * Files produced: